 There is a possibility that Australia might legalise cannabis use for recreational purposes or allow for home-grown cannabis products at some stage in time.
-States have varied in how they handle drug possession of cannabis and related CBD products, often determined by the quantity of cannabis in possession.
+States have varied in how they handle drug possession of recreational cannabis or other illegal products, often determined by the quantity of cannabis in possession.
 Evidence remains sparse so as a harm-prevention strategy, thus far, recreational use is banned and medicinal use is somewhat restricted.

 - It is still illegal to grow cannabis in Australia including possessing small amounts, even though medicinal cannabis has been legalised.

 - Criminal codes vary and some states are more lenient than others in terms of how they handle small amounts of cannabis possession.